jacobemcken/jacobemcken.github.io/_posts/2022-01-10-heroicons-from-cljs.md

 The *"having to convert a React component to Reagent"* was the thing I was missing.

-If Tailwind is thrown into the mix it will be possible to style Heroicons like `[:> CheckIcon {:class "h-5 w-5"}]`.
+If Tailwind is thrown into the mix, it will be possible to style Heroicons like `[:> CheckIcon {:class "h-5 w-5"}]`.

 If build sizes are a concern, then avoid using `:refer` which otherwise could